Autonomous stabilization of remote entanglement in a cascaded quantum network: Analysis

 It is important to note that the two qubits have independent readout and therefore their measurement operators are described by independent POVMs.
 Despite this, the reconstruction procedure captures the off-diagonal terms of the two-qubit density matrix as the correlated information is encoded in the pairwise products of $I_i$, $Q_i$, $I_j$, and $Q_j$ in Eq.~\ref{eq:probproduct}, which are multiplied together before being averaged.

-\subsubsection{Reconstruction Error}
+\subsection{Reconstruction Error}

 The state reconstruction procedure relies on an accurate simulation of the cardinal states that are used to calculate the POVMs.
 As a consistency check, we use state tomography to reconstruct the cardinal states, and compare them to the simulated cardinal states.
-We find on average $97\%$ fidelity between the reconstructed and simulated cardinal states (illustrated in fig.~\ref{suppfig:Reconstruction Error}), indicating a self-consistent cycle of detector and state tomography.
+We find on average $97\%$ fidelity between the reconstructed and simulated cardinal states (illustrated in Fig.~\ref{suppfig:Reconstruction Error}), indicating a self-consistent cycle of detector and state tomography.

-The difference between the simulated and reconstructed states can be used to assign a systematic error to reconstructed density matrix elements.
-To obtain an error bar for the concurrence of the reconstructed state, we perform the following steps.
-First, we subtract the Pauli operator expectation values for the simulated and reconstructed cardinal states.
-This provides us with a set of systematic reconstruction errors for each Pauli operator.
-Next, we randomly sample errors from this set and reconstruct the state using tomography.
-By repeating this step multiple times, we obtain a set of reconstructed states.
-We quote the averaged concurrence of these states in our results and use the standard deviation as the error bar.
+The difference between the simulated and reconstructed states is used to assign a systematic error to reconstructed density matrix elements.
+To do this, we perform the following steps.
+First, we subtract the single-qubit Pauli operator expectation values for the simulated and reconstructed cardinal states (Fig.~\ref{suppfig:Reconstruction Error}).
+This provides us with a set of systematic reconstruction errors for each single-qubit Pauli operator.
+Because the six cardinal states form a reasonably unbiased set of single-qubit states, we use this set directly as the error distribution, which is assumed to be Gaussian.
+For each two-qubit Pauli-operator product, the corresponding single-qubit error distributions are combined to yield the product error distribution.